Wunderlist, the beloved to do list app, shuts down on May 6, 2020.

-Click Continue when you're done, then turn on your Zap.
+Click Continue when you're done, then test your Zap.
+When everything looks right, you're ready to use your Zap.
 Now for the fun part: You can check off your tasks in the Wunderlist group you chose earlier and they will show up in your new app pretty much instantly.

 This isn't perfect: It only works with one list at a time, meaning you'll have to edit the Zap for every list you want to migrate.
 Copy and pasting might be simpler for short tasks.
 But if you've got a massive backlog of tasks to migrate to an app without a migration tool, this method works.
 Give it a shot if you're stuck.

 You might be surprised that Wunderlist is shutting down, or you might think that it happened years ago.
 Both thoughts are reasonable.

 Wunderlist remains one of the best to do list apps on the market, and it's also quite popular—it's one of the top 50 apps here at Zapier, for example.
 This is not an application that's shutting down because of a decline in quality or popularity.
 This is planned demolition, and if anything, one that's behind schedule: Microsoft was going to shut down Wunderlist back in 2017, but ultimately opted not to.